 The time of processing for the individual funding instruments is listed in the table in section 2.2.
-Approximately 2 weeks after the council's decision the applicant will be informed via e-grant whether the application has resulted in a grant or a rejection.
+Approximately 2 weeks after the council's decision you will be informed via e-grant whether your application has resulted in a grant or a rejection.